Tetanus

 Tetanus bacilli form durable spores that occur in soil and animal feces and remain viable for years.

-Worldwide in 2019, tetanus was estimated to have caused 34,700 deaths, mostly in South Asia and Sub-Saharan Africa (1), but the disease is so rarely reported that this figure is only a rough estimate.
-According to the World Health Organization, in 2015 about 34,000 newborns died of neonatal tetanus, which was a 96% reduction since 1988 (2).
-This reduction was attributed to increased immunization.
+According to a global study, more than 73,000 total tetanus cases occurred in 2019.
+Among those cases, 27,000 were in newborns (1).
+Worldwide in 2019, tetanus was estimated to have caused 34,700 deaths, mostly in South Asia and Sub-Saharan Africa (2), but the disease is so rarely reported that this figure is only a rough estimate.
+According to the World Health Organization, in 2018 about 25,000 newborns died of neonatal tetanus, which was a 97% reduction since 1988 (3).
+This reduction was attributed to increased infant immunization, which reached 84% worldwide in 2023.

 Disease incidence is directly related to the immunization level in a population, attesting to the effectiveness of preventive efforts.
 In the United States, immunity levels tend to be lower in older age groups.

-Patients with burns, surgical wounds, or a history of injection drug use are especially prone to developing tetanus.
-However, tetanus may follow trivial or even inapparent wounds.
+Patients with burns, frostbite, gangrene, crush injuries, surgical wounds, or a history of injection drug use or exposure to contaminated needles (nonsterile tattoo or body piercing) are especially prone to developing tetanus.
+However, tetanus may develop in trivial or even inapparent wounds.
 Infection may also develop postpartum in the uterus (maternal tetanus) and in a neonate's umbilicus (tetanus neonatorum) as a result of unsanitary delivery and umbilical cord care practices.
 Diabetes and a history of immunosuppression may be risk factors for tetanus.

 General references

-1. 1.
-Centers for Disease Control and Prevention: Why CDC is Working to Prevent Global Tetanus.
-Page last reviewed: 03/22/2022.
+2. 2.
+Centers for Disease Control and Prevention (CDC).
+Why CDC is Working to Prevent Tetanus Globally.
+2024.

 Pathophysiology of Tetanus